High throughput metrology for nanowire energy harvesting devices

 Impact on industrial and other user communities

-New contact-based measurement modes will enable industry to simultaneously measure dimensions, electricity, thermal properties and mechanical properties of surfaces such as elasticity, hardness, viscosity, stress, friction and adhesion and thickness of nanomaterials.
-Conductive AFM DC (direct current)-biased and Microwave (MW) simultaneously performed with Force Modulation AFM of various types, also combined with measurements of the electron beam induced currents (EBIC) and Cathodoluminescence (CL), has the strong potential to describe overall performance, unwanted loss mechanisms, optimal operating frequencies and aging within one device, and will certainly fit the need of upcoming industrial production.
+New contact-based measurement modes will enable industry to simultaneously measure dimensions, electrical, thermal and mechanical properties of surfaces such as elasticity, stress, adhesion and thickness of nanomaterials.
+Conductive AFM and SMM techniques combined with EBIC and CL techniques have the strong potential to describe overall performance, unwanted loss mechanisms, optimal operating frequencies and aging within one device.
+Together, these techniques will certainly fit the need of upcoming industrial production.
 Advanced diamond probe technology will provide the robustness and longevity currently lacking from contact sensors today.
-The outcomes of this project will facilitate strengthening the position of the energy harvesting and storage industry in the world market and secure jobs on a sustained basis.

 Impact on the metrology and scientific communities